Forest Bathing (Shinrin-Yoku): What It Is, Benefits & How to Start

 That place is often the forest.

-In Japan, this feeling has a name: Shinrin-yoku, or forest bathing.
-And while it may sound poetic, the benefits of forest bathing are increasingly supported by science.
+And while forest bathing may sound poetic, the benefits of forest bathing are increasingly supported by science.

 If stress, screen fatigue, mental overload, and poor sleep have quietly become your normal, this simple practice may be one of the most effective ways to reset.